Risankizumab

 • Deciding which medicine to take

 There are lots of things to think about when you start a new treatment.
 Your IBD team will discuss your options with you.
-They might give you a choice of different treatments.
-You should consider the potential benefits, possible risks, and the goals of your treatment together.
-Things to consider include:
+When thinking about a new treatment you might want to consider the potential benefits, possible risks and the goals of your treatment.
+Some things to think about include:

-• How you take it
+• How you will take it.

-• How effective it is
+• How well it works.

-• How quickly it’s likely to work
+• How quickly it is likely to work.

-• Side effects you might get
+• Side effects you might experience.

-• Whether you need ongoing tests or checks
+• Whether you need ongoing tests or checks.

-• Other medicines you’re on
+• Other medicines you are taking.

-You could use our Appointment guide, which includes a list of questions you might want to ask.
+Our Appointment guide has a list of questions you might want to ask.
 It can help you focus on what matters most to you.
-We also have full information on other medicines or surgery for Crohn’s that you might find helpful.
+You might find our information about other medicines and surgery for Colitis helpful.

 • How well does risankizumab work in Crohn’s?